Skip to main content

 # Model selection (base or fine-tuned)

-GRANITE_BASE_MODEL=granite3.2:2b # Base model name in Ollama
+OLLAMA_MODEL=granite4:8b # Base model name in Ollama

-GRANITE_FINETUNED_MODEL=granite-soc:latest # Fine-tuned generic model
+# Optional: generic fine-tuned model tag

-# Optional: use per-agent fine-tuned models
+# Optional: use per-agent fine-tuned models (turn off single-model mode first)

 GRANITE_USE_FINETUNED=true